JosephLai241/shift/README.md

 # How `shift` Works

-This tool is capable of storing shift data into CSV spreadsheets or a local SQLite instance. **The default is storing into CSV spreadsheets**, but you can configure which storage option you would like to use in the `.shiftconfig.yml` dotfile.
-The [How to Set the Storage Option](#how-to-set-the-storage-option) provides information for how to do so.
+This tool is capable of storing shift data into CSV spreadsheets or a local SQLite instance. **The default is CSV spreadsheets**.
+See the [How to Set the Storage Option](#how-to-set-the-storage-option) section for information on how to configure this.

 ## Storing Data Into Timesheets